Are you an adviser? Go to Unbiased Pro

 How long is the average mortgage?

-However, due to inflation, people are increasingly opting for longer mortgage terms in the UK to reduce monthly payments.
+However, due to the rising cost of housing, people are increasingly opting for longer terms in the UK to reduce their monthly payments.

-The unfortunate flipside of this is that homeowners will ultimately end up paying more for their properties as a result of compound interest.
+The unfortunate flipside of this is that homeowners will ultimately end up paying more for their properties due to compound interest.

 Can I lower my monthly mortgage payments?